Which Paints are Truly Safe?

 - 1. RomaBio is the only one that is technically called a “mineral paint”, which means it’s a silicate-based breathable paint.
 Although lime is the filler, this paint is still a mostly synthetic paint, which to my nose was even higher in offgassing than ECOS.

 - 2. BioShield is one of my top picks in this more natural category.
 The binder in this paint is PVA.
-It has a high percentage of natural ingredients, the least amount of concerning additives, and the lowest odor.
+It has a high percentage of natural ingredients and the least amount of concerning additives, and the lowest odor.
 The extremely sensitive usually do well with this brand.
 All ingredients are disclosed.
 However, Farrow and Ball is just as tolerable, easier to access, easier to apply, and in my experience, more durable.

 - 4. Milk Paint is another one that should be in this category.
 True milk paint is 100% natural (the only paint that is 100% natural and biodegradable).
 It comes in a powder and is made of casein, lime, clay, and pigments.
 Over new drywall, it does not require a primer.
 For durability, it needs a topcoat, which would be a natural oil, wax or varnish.